-When the data is available, the user applies 16 clock cycles to transfer the result.
+When the conversion is complete, the user applies 16 clock cycles to transfer the result.
 The \overline{CS} rising edge is then used to initiate a new conversion.

 The operation example of Figure 7 is identical to that of Figure 6, except the new conversion cycle is triggered by the falling edge of the serial clock (SCK).